 Become compliant with data privacy standards

 Achieving compliance with data protection standards such as the General Data Protection Regulation (GDPR) or the Health Insurance Portability and Accountability Act (HIPAA) underscores an organization's ability to legally and securely handle sensitive data.
-Therefore, if a company aims to ensure the safety of the data it stores, nurture customer trust, and avoid potential legal complications, it is imperative that it prioritizes compliance efforts, regularly updates policies, and educates employees on the significance of adhering to the standards.
+Therefore, if a company aims to ensure the safety of the data it stores, nurture customer trust, and avoid potential legal complications, it must prioritize compliance efforts, regularly update policies, and educate employees on the significance of adhering to the standards.

 Improve SaaS security with NordPass